-Throughout 2025/26, we’ll host a range of webinars featuring prominent figures from the intellectual, cultural, and policy spheres to explore the global problem of enforced disappearances — recognised under international law as a form of torture and a crime against humanity.
+The Disappeared of History Global Webinar Series brings a range of prominent figures from the intellectual, cultural, and policy spheres together to explore the global problem of enforced disappearances — recognised under international law as a form of torture and a crime against humanity.

-The series will complement the recently launched State of Disappearance exhibition at the University of Bath, which features a collection of artworks gifted by Mexican painter Chantal Meza.
+The series complements the State of Disappearance exhibition at the University of Bath, which features a collection of artworks gifted by Mexican painter Chantal Meza.
 This exhibition reflects on the multiple forms that disappearance can take and the long-lasting impacts felt by individuals and communities.

-Each webinar in the series will be led and chaired by Professor Manuel Barcia (Pro-Vice Chancellor for Global Engagement at the University of Bath) and hosted by Professor Brad Evans (Director of the Centre for the Study of Violence and Professor of Political Violence in the Department of Politics, Languages & International Studies), alongside Chantal Meza.
+The series was officially launched by Professor Manuel Barcia (Pro-Vice Chancellor for Global Engagement at the University of Bath) in 2025/26, with each webinar hosted by Professor Brad Evans (Director of the Centre for the Study of Violence and Professor of Political Violence in the Department of Politics, Languages & International Studies) and Chantal Meza (Artistic Engagement and Impact Research Fellow at the University of Bath).

 The aim of the series is to address the pressing issue of enforced disappearances and to foster transdisciplinary conversations and ethical reflections on the topic.